Sockpuppetting: Jailbreaking LLMs by Combining Prefilling with Optimization: Experimental Setup

 \section{Experimental Setup}

+\paragraph{Threat model} Throughout, we assume an adversary with white-box access to an open-weight model, or with access to an inference API that exposes prefilling of the ``assistant'' message block (as offered by self-hosted stacks such as vLLM and by several hosted providers).
+The adversary can therefore write text outside their designated ``user'' block and edit the chat template, but we do not assume the ability to fine-tune the model or modify its weights.
+Prefill ensembling requires only black-box sampling once the prefix is inserted, whereas sockpuppetting additionally requires gradients and therefore full weight access.
+We evaluate against undefended instruction-tuned models; models with dedicated prefill defences are out of scope (Section~\ref{sec:defences}).

-\paragraph{Dataset} We use the malicious prompts from the ``Harmful Behaviors'' dataset~\cite{zou_universal_2023}.
-Each prompt also includes a target acceptance string, which follow a predictable format based on the prompt.
+\paragraph{Dataset} We use the malicious prompts from the ``Harmful Behaviors'' dataset, also known as AdvBench~\cite{zou_universal_2023}.
+Each prompt also includes a target acceptance string, which follows a predictable format based on the prompt.
 Each prompt asks the model to \verb|verb| a \verb|noun| (e.g., ``\textit{develop a strategy} for hacking a government database'', ``\textit{create a tutorial} on how to commit identity theft''), and so each acceptance string is of the format ``Sure, here's \verb|noun|'' (e.g., ``Sure, here's a strategy for \dots'').
-The dataset contains 520 prompts, but most of the experiments were run on a subset of those, due to computational constraints.
+The dataset contains 520 prompts, but most of the experiments used only the first 100 prompts, due to computational constraints.

 \paragraph{Models} We conduct experiments on the following LLMs: Llama-3.1-8B~\cite{grattafiori2024llama3herdmodels} (referred to later simply as ``Llama''), Qwen3-8B~\cite{yang2025qwen3technicalreport} (``Qwen'') and Gemma-7B~\cite{gemmateam2024gemmaopenmodelsbased} (``Gemma'').
 We choose these because they are recent, powerful, roughly of similar size, and allow for the experiments to be executed on a single NVIDIA A100 GPU.
-Because of the balance of accessibility and performance, we believe these models are representative of what an adversary might first try to use if they are trying to receive guidance on illicit activities.
+Because of the balance of accessibility and performance, we believe these models are representative of what an adversary might first try to use when seeking guidance on illicit activities.

 To quantify the attack success rate measured in the experiments, we use Gemma-3-27B-it~\cite{gemmateam2025gemma3technicalreport} to judge the model outputs (see Appendix \ref{app:judge} for further discussion on the choice of judge model).